 Freelance Investigative Reporters and Editors (FIRE)

 In 2016, with a $200,000 grant from a generous anonymous donor with a background in news reporting, Project Word launched a pilot project for a program to help unaffiliated journalists, Freelance Investigative Reporters and Editors (FIRE).
-Two services are provided: a complimentary help desk and a virtual newsroom.
-Last deadline was June 12, 2019.
+Two services are provided: a complimentary Editorial Consultancy and a Virtual Newsroom offering funding (up to $12,500), open-records coaching, trained research assistance, data management and more.
+Rolling deadline.
+Also, FIRE accepts applications for customized contract-related legal assistance from two veteran media attorneys.
+Info on FIRE's resources on liability for freelancers from SEJournal.
+FIRE Tip Sheets for media outlets and freelance reporters providing guidance on arranging contracts for public-interest investigations.
 Sign up for FIRE's e-newsletter.

 Another freelancer's assortment of links, with news, agents, ideas.